beam-cloud/beta9/hack/okteto-hosted-sync/README.md

 successful binary replacement still briefly restarts the gateway process; it does not restart model containers or the Kubernetes pod.
 Controller recovery must preserve those model containers across this interruption.

+The watcher allows 195 seconds for shutdown, matching the gateway pod's normal 10-second readiness propagation, 180-second request drain, and five-second buffer. `HOSTED_DEV_SHUTDOWN_SECONDS` overrides that budget when the gateway's shutdown configuration changes.
+A shorter budget can kill active requests before the gateway finishes draining.

+This single-gateway Okteto workflow does not provide uninterrupted API access during replacement.
+Model containers remaining ready and a successful retry do not prove request continuity.
+Availability testing requires another compatible, ready gateway behind the same service, functioning readiness probes, and traffic checks throughout the replacement, including existing streams.
+Okteto disables the original gateway's replicas and may remove the development pod's probes, so verify the actual service targets before using a reload as a rollout test.